ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 thrown herself in his way again!
 Oh! why did she come?
 Or, why did he thus come a day before he was expected?
 Had they been only ten minutes sooner, they should have been beyond the reach of his discrimination;
-for it was plain that he was that moment arrived--that moment alighted from his horse or his carriage.
+for it was plain that he was that moment arrived -- that moment alighted from his horse or his carriage.
 She blushed again and again over the perverseness of the meeting.
-And his behaviour, so strikingly altered--what could it mean?
-That he should even speak to her was amazing!--but to speak with such civility, to inquire after her family!
+And his behaviour, so strikingly altered -- what could it mean?
+That he should even speak to her was amazing! -- but to speak with such civility, to inquire after her family!
 Never in her life had she seen his manners so little dignified, never had he spoken with such gentleness as on this unexpected meeting.
 What a contrast did it offer to his last address in Rosings Park, when he put